Corporate reconstruction exemption from transfer duty

 - Intra-group transfers of property

-- Form D10.2 Corporate reconstruction - Intra group transfers
+- Form D10.2 Corporate reconstruction - Intra group transfer

 - Form D2.2 Dutiable transaction statement (for completed transactions)